TheThinkingHome/device_sentinel/README.md

 A radio link is watched against the floor that device has actually held over the past thirty days, and what gets reported is dwell: how much of the day it spent down at that floor.
 A link stuck at its rail, the 255 or the minus 128 that means the field was filled in rather than measured, is called out for what it is rather than read as a strong signal.

 ![The Device Sentinel signal dwell chart, one colored bar per device showing how much of the day its radio link spent below its own learned floor](https://xeazy.com/wp-content/uploads/signal_report.webp)

+### It Does Not Learn Your Repairs As Normal

+The learning has to survive you.
+A battery swap, a re-pair, a Home Assistant restart: each looks exactly like a device choosing to be silent, and an integration that learned those gaps would slowly teach itself that broken is normal.
+Device Sentinel tells them apart.
+A recovery during a Zigbee2MQTT pairing window is recognized as your hand.
+A silence that spans a restart is not counted against anybody, because nothing was listening.
+And for everything no coordinator can see, there is a Maintenance Mode button: press it before you work on your hardware, and whatever recovers in the next ten minutes is credited to you rather than learned as the device's own rhythm.

 ### One List Of What Is Actually Wrong